RappyTV/discord.id/readme.md

 ```
 - `port` - The http port
 - `token` - Your bot's token (you can't fetch users without a bot token)
+- `theme` - The color of the button and navbar
+- `hover` - The color of the button when hovering over it
 - `ssl.useSSL` - If the server should use an SSL certificate
 - `ssl.port` - The https port
 - `ssl.cert` - The path to your fullchain certificate file